Introduction

 This work is part of All Together Fairer.

-All Together Fairer is coordinated by the Cheshire and Merseyside Population Health Partnership, currently chaired by Professor Ian Ashworth, Director of Population Health for NHS Cheshire and Merseyside, on behalf of the subregion’s Directors of Public Health.
-Read more about Ian here.
+All Together Fairer is coordinated by the Cheshire and Merseyside Population Health Partnership, currently co-chaired by Professor Ian Ashworth, Director of Population Health for NHS Cheshire and Merseyside, on behalf of the subregion’s Directors of Public Health and Professor Matthew Ashton, Director of Public Health, Liverpool City Council.

 Find out more about All Together Fairer here.